castai/docs/docs/guides/ingress.md

 ## Metrics

-Once the application is up and running you can check the ingress metrics and dashboard.
+Once the application is up and running you can check the Ingress metrics and dashboard.
 Go to CAST.AI console [/clusters](../console-overview/console-overview.md#clusters) details page and click on the *"Grafana logs"* link in the side menu.
 Once in Grafana, click *"Home"* in the top-left corner and open "NGINX Ingress controller" dashboard.
 You will see something similar to this:

 ![](ingress/ingress-dashboard.png)